Skip to content

 3. Generate an OAuth token.

-4. Enter the token and tenant details on the device.
+4. Configure the device with the token and tenant details.

 Ricoh